-Hi, it's Lois, telling you about my Gluten Free Cinnamon Almond Coffee Cake, which is based on one of Don's family recipes, Garmer's Coffee Cake.
+Hi, it's Lois, telling you about my Gluten Free Cinnamon Almond Coffee Cake, which is based on one of Don's family recipes.
 Don loves to have Garmer's Coffee Cake on Christmas morning, but since I found out I have to avoid gluten, I have been converting our recipes to gluten free.

 Baking with Gluten Free Flour